openresty/openresty/README.markdown

 Report Bugs
 ===========

-You're very welcome to report issues on GitHub:
+You are welcome to report issues on GitHub:

 https://github.com/openresty/openresty/issues